Tire tread Line Narrow.png

 Electric Bicycles are Heavier: Many electric bicycle riders do not know how to start or stop properly (Shift down when slowing before you stop, to be in a lower gear when you start again), and with the added weight of most electric bicycle, can easily tip over.
 Practice & learn how to properly stop and start.
 Keep room behind and next others to make sure you don’t start a “domino effect”.
 Higher speed & your heavier bike requires harder braking, so leave extra room as you may not be able to stop as fast as a pedal cyclist can.
 Speed plus weight creates greater increases in kinetic energy.
 If you hit something you WILL do more damage.
 Many electric bicycles are not well balanced and are harder to control than a regular road bike.

-Here are some important tips on riding an eBike in a mixed group.
+Here are some important tips on riding an electric bicycle in a mixed group.

-There are many more tips for ebikers listed on our Links page.
+There are many more tips listed on our Links page.

-Some eBikes have special tricks required to disconnect a hub motor.
+Some electric bicycles have special tricks required to disconnect a hub motor.
 Some have bigger tires than most of us use.
-Usually BCI members can help out on the road with a spare tube or patch kit, but you should know if your eBike requires any tools like a wrench to unbolt the wheel and carry them along, as well as 2 tubes in YOUR size, patches and a pump.
+Usually BCI members can help out on the road with a spare tube or patch kit, but you should know if your bicycle requires any tools (like a wrench to unbolt the wheel) and carry them along, as well as 2 tubes in YOUR size, patches and a pump.
 Not all BCI members may be able to help you, so you especially need to learn tire changing for your own bike.

 Fifth: Driver’s Education / Training